zkpersona/noir-ring-signatures/readme.md

 # Noir Ring Signatures

-This library provides implementations of Ring Signatures schemes uin Noir.
+This library provides implementations of Ring Signatures schemes in Noir.
 Ring Signatures are a type of cryptographic signature scheme that allow a member of a group to sign a message on behalf of the group without revealing which member actually created the signature.
 This provides anonymity for the signer while still proving that the signature came from a member of the specified group.

 Currently, the library supports the following Ring Signature schemes: